-Your jargon and maths free introduction to astrophysics
+Your jargon free introduction to astrophysics with no maths

-This online beginners course is the perfect way to discover the wonders of our universe and all the mysteries we’re yet to unravel.
-All explained in simple, everyday language with no maths or complex jargon.
+This online beginners course is the perfect way to discover the wonders of our universe.

 What have previous students said?